 The Red Deer & District Chamber of Commerce advocates on behalf of our members to positively influence decisions made at all levels of government.

-Advocacy begins with our members through face to face communication, surveys, and our policy committees.
+Advocacy begins with our members through face to face communication, surveys, and other policy engagement opportunities.
 We identify the issues that restrain business growth and work to create solutions to bring forward to government.
 We also work to bring awareness to issues facing the local business community.